Teng-Qiu-Clustering/Clustering-by-InTree-Ensemble-PR2020/README.md

 ***Run demo.m.*** This can reproduce the results in Fig.4A for the following TWO clustering methods on 30 test datasets.

-1) **ND-Ward-E(KT)**: the proposed clustering method published in Pattern Recognition in 2020 (Title: "Enhancing In-Tree-based Clustering via Distance Ensemble and Kernelization" by Qiu and Li);
+1) **ND-Ward-E(KT)**: the proposed clustering method published in Pattern Recognition in 2020 (Title: "Enhancing In-Tree-based Clustering via Distance Ensemble and Kernelization" by Qiu and Li, in Pattern Recognition, 2020.);

 2) **ND-K**: a compared method (Qiu, et al. "Nearest descent, in-tree, and clustering",arXiv:1412.5902v2, 2014).